In this Nik Collection 5 review, you’ll find how to use Nik Collection with simple steps, and my experience using this popular photography plugin.

-With Analog Efex Pro, you can create a vintage effect in your images to make them look as if they were shot using an old film camera.
+With Analog Efex Pro, you can create a vintage effect in your images to make them look like they were shot using a film camera.

-There are different presets, and you can add vignettes, dirt & scratches, and create that special feeling that only comes from film cameras.
+There are different presets, and you can add vignettes, dirt & scratches, and emulate that unique look you only get from using film cameras.

-The last plugin in this Nik Collection review and also the newest created by DxO is perspective Efex, a filter that many Nik Collection users have been asking for for years.
+The last plugin in this Nik Collection review and the newest created by DxO is perspective Efex, a filter that many Nik Collection users have been asking for years.

 Perspective Efex is an advanced tool aimed at correcting perspective deformation and other optical flaws.
 DxO offers an enormous database of cameras and lenses so you can correct distortions in one click.